-The College of Medicine has three Vice Presidents with an extensive knowledge of healthcare in the UK.
+The College of Medicine has four Vice Presidents with an extensive knowledge of healthcare in the UK.

 Professor Sir Muir Gray CBE MD